Susan Ciani

 commented

 As much as I agree with this, many of the emails in my spam folder are from "Trusted senders."
 I don't know how they came up with that designation or that program, but it is a farce.
-All it does is generated more spam.
+All it does is generate more spam.

 Susan Ciani